 Saving Cluster Membership

-Individual respondents can be assigned to the individual clusters in Displayr by first selecting the k-Means Cluster Analysis output and then selecting Inputs > Save Variable(s) > Cluster Membership.
-A new categorical variable is added to the top of the data set called "Segment/Cluster memberships from r.output".
-Locate the new variable in the Data Sets tree and hover over it to preview the respondent level membership data or drag the variable onto the page to create a table.
+Individual respondents can be assigned to the individual clusters in Displayr by first selecting the k-Means Cluster Analysis output and then selecting Data > Save Variable(s) > Cluster Membership.

 Technical Details